Tealium/tealium-android/Support/InstallReferrer/README.md

 ## How Tealium can help

-To take the burden away from your app developers, Tealium has built a module that integrates with our standard Android library (version 5.0+), which automatically collects the referrer information when available, and makes the data available as a standard data source for you to use with your tags.
+To take the burden away from your app developers, Tealium has built a module that integrates with our standard Android library (version 5.0+), which automatically collects the referrer information when available, and makes the data available as a standard variable for you to use with your tags.

 ## Dependencies